Quantum Techniques for Stochastic Mechanics

 the expected value of $O$ in the state $\psi(t)$ does not change with $t$: \end{theorem}

 \begin{proof} The trick is to compute the time derivative we just wrote down.
-Using Schr\"{o}dinger's equation, the product rule, and the fact that $H$ is self-adjoint we get:
+Using Schr\"{o}dinger's equation {quantum mechanics!Schr\"{o}dinger's equation}, the product rule, and the fact that $H$ is self-adjoint we get:

 So, if $[O,H] = 0$, clearly the above time derivative vanishes.
-Conversely, if this time derivative vanishes for all states $\psi(t)$ obeying Schr\"{o}dinger's equation, we know
+Conversely, if this time derivative vanishes for all states $\psi(t)$ obeying Schr\"{o}dinger's equation {quantum mechanics!Schr\"{o}dinger's equation}, we know

 for all states $\psi$ and thus all vectors in our Hilbert space.
 Does this imply $[O,H] = 0$?
-Yes, because $i$ times a commutator of a self-adjoint operators is self-adjoint, and for any self-adjoint operator $A$ we have
+Yes, because $i$ times a commutator of a self-adjoint operator is self-adjoint, and for any self-adjoint operator $A$ we have

 This is a well-known fact whose proof goes like this.
 Assume $ \langle \psi, A \psi \rangle = 0$ for all $\psi.$ Then to show $A = 0,$ it is enough to show $\langle \phi, A \psi \rangle = 0$ for all $\phi$ and $\psi$.
 But we have a marvelous identity: